Mortimer Zuckerman: Personal life

-On December 19, 2008, the 71-year-old Zuckerman's second daughter, Renée Esther, was born but her mother was not identified.
-The child's birth was announced in the "Gatecrasher" column of the Daily News on December 23, 2008.

-He owns houses in New York City, East Hampton, New York and Aspen, Colorado.
-He also keeps a 166-foot Oceanco Yacht, the Lazy Z. For transportation, he previously owned a Falcon 900 corporate jet but has recently purchased a Gulfstream G550.

 On the November 28, 2014, episode of The McLaughlin Group, Zuckerman said he was a vegan and has been since 2008, confirming what in November 2010 had been published in Bloomberg Businessweek, "The Rise of the Power Vegans."
-Zuckerman last appeared on The McLaughlin Group on July 31, 2015, making a strong case for Texas governor Rick Perry's presidential run during that episode.
+Zuckerman last appeared on The McLaughlin Group on July 31, 2015, making a case for Texas governor Rick Perry's presidential run during that episode.
 A day later Zuckerman issued a statement that he would not be appearing at the East Hampton Artists-Writers softball game, the first time he would miss the game since 1993.
 The same month, the New York Post reported he turned over the sale of the New York Daily News to his nephews and has commented minimally on its dissolution.

+He contributed to a birthday book of letters for Jeffrey Epstein’s 50th birthday, along with a host of other notable names.

 Philanthropy

 In May 2004, Zuckerman pledged $10 million to Harvard University to fund a fellowship for students who are pursuing or have earned professional degree in law, business or medicine but are interested in a degree at Harvard’s Harvard Graduate School of Education, Harvard T.H.
 Chan School of Public Health, or the Harvard Kennedy School.
 The Zuckerman Fellowship funds a scholarship for full tuition, fees, and health insurance plus an annual stipend for one academic year.

 In May 2006, Zuckerman pledged $100 million from his charitable trust towards Memorial Sloan Kettering's new cancer research facility.
 His donation was the largest single commitment by an individual in Memorial Sloan Kettering's history.

 In December 2012, Zuckerman pledged $200 million to endow the Mortimer B. Zuckerman Mind Brain Behavior Institute at Columbia University.